Mexico Drug War Fast Facts

 President Enrique Peña Nieto, who assumed the presidency on December 1, 2012, has continued the fight started by President Felipe Calderon against the cartels and drug-related violence.
 A huge victory for his administration was the 2014 arrest of Joaquin "El Chapo" Guzman, the boss of one of Mexico's most powerful drug trafficking operations, the Sinaloa cartel.

 A 2015 Congressional Research Service report estimates at least 80,000 people have been killed due to organized crime related incidents since 2006.
-Under Peña Nieto, overall intentional homicide numbers have declined as much as 30%, according to experts.
+Under Peña Nieto, overall intentional homicide numbers have declined as much as 30%, according to the Mexican government.

 Mexican drug cartels take in between $19 and $29 billion annually from US drug sales.